dotnet/docs/docs/orleans/resources/best-practices.md

 ---
 title: Best practices in Orleans
-description: Learn some of the best practices in Orleans for .NET Orleans app development. ms.date: 02/02/2022
+description: Learn some of the best practices in Orleans for .NET Orleans app development. ms.date: 03/09/2022
 ---

 # Best practices in Orleans

 Orleans was built to greatly simplify the building of distributed scalable applications, especially for the cloud.
 Orleans invented the Virtual Actor Model as an evolution of the Actor Model optimized for cloud scenarios.

 Grains (virtual actors) are the base building blocks of an Orleans-based application.
-They encapsulate state and behavior of application entities and maintain their lifecycle.
+They encapsulate the state and behavior of application entities and maintain their lifecycle.
 The programming model of Orleans and the characteristics of its runtime fit some types of applications better than others.
 This document is intended to capture some of the tried and proven application patterns that work well in Orleans.

 ## Suitable apps